-- Lab Hours Evening students who are working full-time in a licensed child care facility may use their workplace for their child care lab hours during the semesters prior to practica.
-All evening students fulfilling the two semesters of practica will need to adjust their work schedule to account for the aforementioned flexibility. - 2.
+- Lab Hours Evening students who are working full-time in a licensed child care facility may use their workplace for their lab hours.
+Students must be able to complete their school responsibilities during their work hours. - 2.
 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
 Upon acceptance into the program, evening students working full time in child care will be sent paperwork to complete and return to the Department Head before starting classes.
 The paperwork must be completed by the end of the first week of classes and will include the following: - signed confidentiality form; - signed Health, Character, and Technical Standards form; - a checklist completed by the director of the child care program indicating that the student is a full-time employee of the facility, will be allowed to carry out class assignments in the program, will provide record-keeping and conduct video-taping as required by the program, has completed fingerprinting and has a clear or non-disqualifying criminal background check, and has a completed Child Care Personnel Health Form indicating that the student is in good physical health and has no mental or emotional disturbances that would prohibit him/her from caring for children in a group setting on file at the program; and - copies of signed NHTI photo/video releases from parents/ guardians in the classroom where the student will complete assignments. - 3.
 Students always learn more when they complete their practicum in a site different from their workplace.
 If this is impossible, evening students who work full time in child care may request in writing to do their practicum at their workplace.
 All related paperwork must be completed to begin this process. - 4.
 All students must have access to a digital camera and video-capturing device to complete homework assignments. - 5.
 All students must have access to Microsoft Office Student or higher.